Events are at the bottom of the page, please scroll down.

-We have been joined by Mary Concannon as our resident coach and horse trainer specialising in positive reinforcement techniques (clicker training) using obstacles to offer issue based training as well as her regular courses here when she is not running courses elsewhere.
+At the end of 2019 I returned to full time work and Mary Concannon has taken on my training committments and continues as our resident coach and horse trainer specialising in positive reinforcement techniques (clicker training) using obstacles to offer issue based training as well as her regular courses here when she is not running courses elsewhere.
 Her website is Click That Horse.

-You can book with her directly there or use the links on our Upcoming Events.
-Mary offers hourly boldness training sessions every day except Wednesday and Saturday when she is in the UK.
+You can book with her directly there or use the links above.
+Mary offers hourly boldness training sessions every day except Wednesday and Saturday when she is not teaching elsewhere.

-I also offer oval track familiarisation and gait training sessions.
-Please email me to check availability for individual sessions.
-We try and organise open oval track familiarisation sessions before every show for our newcomers, these are publicised in Sleipnir (IHSGB official members only magazine) Set the Pace (Icelandic Horse Chat UK e-magazine) and here on the website.
+The track is available for oval track familiarisation sessions before every show for our newcomers, these are publicised in Sleipnir (IHSGB official members only magazine) Set the Pace (Icelandic Horse Chat UK e-magazine) on the Facebook Chat group and here on the website.